On the Generalization and Adaptation Ability of Machine-Generated Text Detectors in Academic Writing: Introduction

-\begin{itemize}[leftmargin=*] \item We introduce \Dataset, a large-scale MGT dataset focused on academic writing, encompassing over 20M tokens and 73K samples across three academic domains: STEM, Humanities, and Social Sciences.
-We additionally provide an extensible code framework, which will be made publicly available, to efficiently benchmark existing MGT detectors in different tasks. \item We conduct extensive experiments to reveal insights into the transferability of detectors across different domains (e.g., STEM, Humanities, and Social Sciences) and LLMs like GPT-4o-mini and Llama-3.1-70b.
-We further evaluate the few-shot domain adaptation technique and find that it can achieve a 13.2\% improvement in target domains/LLMs and a 3.7\% improvement in the attribution task, offering a promising strategy to enhance transferability. \item We introduce a new text attribution task where models adapt to new classes over time without (or with very limited) access to prior training data.
-We benchmark various detectors and implement several adaptation techniques, achieving approximately a 10\% improvement in performance.
-Nevertheless, the remaining performance gap highlights the complexity of this task, underscoring the need for further investigation in the future. \end{itemize}
+\begin{itemize}[leftmargin=*] \item We introduce \Dataset, a large-scale MGT dataset focused on academic writing, encompassing over 336M tokens and 749K samples across three academic domains: STEM, Humanities, and Social Sciences.
+We additionally provide an extensible code framework, which will be made publicly available, to efficiently benchmark existing MGT detectors in different tasks. \item We conduct extensive experiments and benchmark the performance of various detectors for binary classification and attribution tasks in both in-domain and cross-domain settings.
+The results show the inherent challenges of the attribution task.
+We further analyze the underlying reasons why metric-based methods fail in the attribution task and investigate the effect of adding few-shot examples from the target domains in improving transferability. \item We introduce a new attribution task where detectors adapt to new classes over time without (or with very limited) access to prior training data in few-shot and many-shot scenarios.
+We benchmark the performance of model-based detectors with different adaptation techniques.
+Despite the improved performance, the remaining gap to the ideal performance (fine-tuning all data at once) highlights the complexity of this task, underscoring the need for further investigation in the future. \end{itemize}